-If you enjoy taking the boat and or the family, out on Smith Mountain Lake for the day, you will want to be certain that everyone not only has fun, but is safe for their water excursion.
-Life-jackets and awareness of the laws regarding them, are a big part of keeping everyone safe.
-The law says that every boat has to carry one wearable life jacket for each person on board the boat and certain kinds of boats also have to carry a throwable type of life jacket as well.
+If you enjoy taking the boat and or the family, out on Smith Mountain Lake for the day, you will want to be certain that everyone not only has fun but is safe for their water excursion.
+Life jackets and awareness of the laws regarding them are a big part of keeping everyone safe.
+The law says that every boat has to carry one wearable life jacket for each person on board the boat; and that certain kinds of boats also have to carry a throw-able type of life jacket as well.

 While it might seem inconvenient to have to fool with wearing a life jacket if you are a good swimmer or don’t plan to get in the water at all, you would be amazed at how rapidly a fun boat ride can turn into tragedy without the proper safety equipment.
 There are hundreds of stories of how a life jacket saved someone’s life!
 Take this one for example…..

 Mr. Garber decided to take his 12yr. old Grandson Sam is out for a ride in his brand new sailboat one nice afternoon in mid-summer.
 The water was calm and the day was perfect for a sail, sunny and moderately warm with a good strong breeze.
 The Grandfather had bought a sailing kit for the boat and had been practicing using it on his own and wanted to take it out for a real ride.
 Although the boat and sails were new Mr. Garber was a veteran boater and had sailed many such boats in the past.
 Knowing the rules, he and Sam both wore their life jackets.